ivan-kleshnin/REST-SDK-tRPC-GraphQL/README.md

 #### Pros

-- The most basic approach
+- The most basic approach.
 - Authentication layer is typically REST so won't require a special treatment here.
 - Ecosystem of testing, QA, editor/IDE plugins etc. tools like Postman.
 - Caching is a solved problem.
 Check tools like [React-Query](https://tanstack.com/query/v3/) or [SWR](https://swr.vercel.app/).
+- BE and FE are decoupled: can be written in different languages.

 #### Cons